trustcrypto/documentation-theme-jekyll/pages/mydoc/command-line.md

 Set new FIDO PIN, this is the PIN entered via keyboard and used for FIDO2 register/login (not the OnlyKey PIN entered on device).

 #### change-pin
-Change FIDO PIN, this is the PIN entered via keyboard and used for FIDO2 register/login (not the OnlyKey PIN entered on device).
+Change FIDO PIN, this is the PIN entered via keyboard and used for FIDO2 register/login (not the OnlyKey PIN entered on device, to change that PIN use the OnlyKey Desktop App).

 #### credential [operation] [credential ID]
    - [operation] must be one of the following: